jmcolella/job_queue_project/README.md

     ```

 3. Advance to the next turn in the game.
 This will move you to the next turn, cycle out
-jobs that have completed, and add in cost for the machines you have running.
+jobs that have completed, and calculate the cost of the machines you have running.
 It returns
 data about the jobs in the current turn as well as the state of the game.

     ```